 I have an unpopular opinion to share with the masses.
 Ready?
 Here it goes — everyone needs to leave Halloween on October 31.
-Halloween should not be moved to a Saturday.
+The holiday falls on a Monday this year, but Halloween should not be moved to a Saturday.
 Period.
 The end.

 Don't agree?
 I get that, but please hear me out on this one.
-I've often lamented that when Halloween falls on a weeknight things feel rushed and my kids are too wound up from consuming all things sugar-covered to fall asleep anytime before 10 p.m. (which isn't exactly convenient for elementary schoolers), but I still stand firm in my belief that Halloween is Oct.
+I am the first to admit that when Halloween falls on a weeknight, things can feel rushed and my kids are too wound up from consuming all things sugar-covered to fall asleep anytime before 10 p.m. (not exactly convenient for elementary schoolers), but I still stand firm in my belief that Halloween is Oct.
 31 and we should all just leave well enough alone.

-I may be a stickler for tradition, but traditions are the foundation for a bevy of cherished family memories created over the course of my life, so who am I to buck tradition for the sake of convenience?
+Call me a stickler for tradition, but traditions are the foundation for many of my own cherished family memories, so who am I to buck tradition for the sake of convenience?
 In fact, the tradition of celebrating Halloween on Oct.
 31 — regardless of what day of the week it falls on — is one that I would be extremely sad to see go.

 Think back to your childhood with me for just a moment.
-(OK, we're thinking back to my childhood, but I'm hoping that you can relate.)
+(OK, we're thinking back to my childhood, but I hope you can relate.)
 It's Oct.
-31 and you're wearing your favorite Halloween-themed t-shirt to school complete with a big orange, black, and purple bow atop your side ponytail that all of your friends are just going to gush over.
-Your teacher lets you color on worksheets with pumpkins and black cats. and you count Tootsie Rolls during math time.
-At the end of the day, you celebrate with a small class party and chit chat with your classmates about what costume you'll be wearing that night while you wait anxiously for the bell to ring, knowing that trick-or-treating time is almost here.
+31. You have on your favorite Halloween-themed t-shirt, complete with a big orange, black, and purple sparkly bow atop your side ponytail.
+Your teacher lets you color on worksheets with pumpkins and black cats and you count Tootsie Rolls during math time.
+At the end of the day, you celebrate with a small class party and chit chat with your classmates about what costume you'll wear that night.
+You wait anxiously for the bell to ring because you know trick-or-treating time is almost here.

 I understand that it might be easier for working parents to celebrate Halloween with their kids on a weekend, but honestly it's just one measly night.
-I've been a working parent nearly the entire time I've been a mom and my husband has a job that requires him to work in the evenings — I get it.
+I've been a working parent for almost as long as I’ve been a mom and my husband works nights — I get it.
 The struggle to pick your kids up from school or day care, get them in costume, eat some semblance of dinner, run around the neighborhood with them, get them to bed at a decent hour, and then up bright and early with a candy hangover the next morning is not easy by any stretch of the imagination.
-But honestly, it's fun.
-I live for it.
+But honestly, it's fun and I totally live for it.

-I also welcome the break from the weeknight extracurricular craziness that usually has kids and parents running from one activity to the next and stressed out to the max.
-Isn't it more fun to be rushing around collecting massive amounts of candy from your neighbors than rushing around getting one kid to baseball practice, the other to piano lessons, and trying to make sure everyone does their homework at some point?
+I also welcome the break from our normal weeknight routine.
+Isn't it more fun to rush around and collect massive amounts of candy from your neighbors than to haul one kid to baseball practice, the other to piano lessons, and try to make sure everyone does their homework at some point?
 (If your answer to that isn't yes, I'm sure you're a ton of fun at parties.)
-Most teachers don't assign homework on Halloween night, and many extracurriculars are skipped or rescheduled, so use that to your advantage and take the evening to actually enjoy your kids instead of just playing chauffeur.
+Most teachers don't assign homework on Halloween night, and extracurriculars are often skipped or rescheduled, so use that to your advantage and actually enjoy your kids for once instead of just playing chauffeur.